Ballroom dance: Medal evaluations

 Medal evaluations for amateurs enable dancers' individual abilities to be recognized according to conventional standards.
 In medal evaluations, which are run by bodies such as the Imperial Society of Teachers of Dancing (ISTD) and the United Kingdom Alliance (UKA), each dancer performs two or more dances in a certain genre in front of a judge.
 Genres such as Modern Ballroom or Latin are the most popular.
 Societies such as the ISTD and UKA also offer medal tests on other dance styles (such as Country & Western, Rock 'n Roll or Tap).
 In some North American examinations, levels include Newcomer, Bronze, Silver, Gold, Novice, Pre-championship, and Championship; each level may be further subdivided into either two or four separate sections.

 Collegiate ballroom

 There is a part of the ballroom world dedicated to college students.
 These chapters are typically clubs or teams that have an interest in ballroom dancing.
 Teams hold fundraisers, social events, and ballroom dance lessons.
 Ballroom dance teams' goals are to have fun and learn to dance well.
 There is a strong focus on finding a compatible dance partner and bonding with teammates.
 There is also a competitive side to collegiate ballroom - collegiate teams often hold competitions and invite other teams to participate.
 These competitions are often run with many of the same rules are regular amateur competitions as outlined above, but are usually organized entirely by collegiate teams.
-Examples include the MIT Open Ballroom Dance Competition, Big Apple Dancesport Challenge, Purdue Ballroom Classic, Cardinal Classic, Berkeley Classic, and Harvard Invitational.
+Examples include the MIT Open Ballroom Dance Competition, Big Apple Dancesport Challenge, Purdue Ballroom Classic, Cardinal Classic, Berkeley Classic, Helluva Dance Competition and Harvard Invitational.